Morley Bar Stool

 • Detailed cut list and plans including a PDF and a SketchUp file (Metric and Imperial).

-• Hours of detailed video instruction (14 videos in total) showing every step of the Morley Bar Stool build.
+• Over 3 hours of detailed video instruction (14 videos in total) showing every step of the Morley Bar Stool build.

-• All videos and plans are digital and will be available for download upon purchase.
+• All videos and plans are digital and available for immediate download after purchase.

 • Slip tenon joinery